 The features that make laptops very portable, such as a screen attached to the keyboard, are the same features that make it difficult for people to adopt correct posture when using them.

 Here are some ways you can make your laptop safer and more comfortable to use:

-- Adopt good sitting posture with lower back support, and ensure other desk equipment is within reach.
+- sit properly with lower back support, and ensure other desk equipment is within reach

 Media review due: 28 November 2020

 Next review due: 18 July 2022